 Q. What’s going on in Ceridian’s HR department at the moment - have you recently introduced anything new or are there any projects in the pipe line?

 A. We have a lot going on!
 In fact, our HR Leadership Team just met to map out all of the incredible initiatives we have before us in 2015.
-We continue to implement our Human Capital Management (HCM) solution and are thrilled to share with our employees this innovative and user-friendly application.
+One of the most exciting projects currently underway is the implementation and launch of our product Dayforce Human Capital Management (HCM) internally.
+We’re thrilled to share with our employees this innovative and user-friendly application.

 In 2015, we have a big focus on Career Development.
 We’ll be re-launching our internal and external Career sites and introducing a new Mentorship Program across our organization.

 Q. Is there anything unique that Ceridian implements in order to improve productivity or working environment?